African Wildlife Experience

 • Setting up camera “traps” for research purposes

-• Mitigating human/animal conflict
+• Mitigating human-animal conflict

 • Contributing to habitat conservation, including planting spekboom